bigfix/developer.bigfix.com/site/pages/relevance/guide/client/users.md

 ----

 Use the Inspectors Search to get additional information about the Inspectors and their properties.
-For example, in the Search field enter **user** to get to list and the details of its creation methods and properties.
+For example, in the Search field enter **user** to get list and details of its creation methods and properties.

 {% note %}
-Some queries about **logged on user** might require additional authorizations to run within the Fixlet Debugger.
-If you get the following error xxx ensure to:
+Some queries about a **logged on user** might require additional authorizations to run within the Fixlet Debugger.
+If you get the following error xxx, ensure that you:
 - Run the query on a system where the BigFix agent is installed.
 - Select Debug -> Evaluate using -> Local Client Evaluator in the Fixlet Debugger tool, before evaluating the query.
 {% endnote %}